Home » Symptoms » Cat Symptoms A-Z » Warts on the Head, Neck, and Limbs

 Warts on the Head, Neck, and Limbs in cats

 Warts in cats are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. skin growths that often appear on the head, neck, and limbs.
-They are caused by various factors and are usually harmless, but in some cases, they can be signs of underlying health problems.
+They are caused by various factors and are usually harmless, but in some cases they can be a sign of underlying health problems.

 Can Occur with the Following Diseases: